What Is Demerol?

 Demerol Dos and Don’ts: What Is Meperidine Used For?

 Demerol should only be used in the short-term treatment of moderate to severe pain.
-The drug should be integrated into patient’s severe-pan treatments only when other types of pain relievers didn’t work or can’t be tolerated.
+The drug should be integrated into the patient’s severe-pan treatments only when other types of pain relievers don’t work or can’t be tolerated.
 This means that if you take other medications like over-the-counter or prescription-strength ibuprofen or acetaminophen and they don’t relieve the pain, Demerol or meperidine therapy may be warranted.
 Demerol should only be used in short-term applications (a few weeks to a month at a time) under the supervision of a qualified prescribing physician.
 Taking Demerol for longer than is advised can lead to withdrawal and subsequent physical and psychological dependency.

 How Is Demerol Administered?